 SHOP THIS POST

-* The vintage cobbler racks I have found on Etsy were extremely overpriced as an FYI.
+* As an FYI, the vintage cobbler racks I found on Etsy were extremely overpriced.
 In my travels, I have found old cobbler racks in antique and second-hand shops ranging from $200-$400 depending on the condition they were in.
 Therefore, I refrained from adding many of them to this “Shop the Post” section.

 Haha mud season!
 That’s a new one on me.
 Here in Florida we have 2 seasons, dry and wet.
 But even in the wet season we never have mud because of the sand and coral rock everything immediately drains.
 I love old pattern graphics.
 Even men comment on those on display.
 I’ve never heard of Hollywood Patterns.
 You did well on your excursions, love the decoys.
 How will you used the cobblers rack?